Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

     - If you use the small partition, we recommend you to use `--mem-per-cpu=1750` or a lower value.
 If you request more than 2GB/core then you will be billed for the memory according to the [billing policy][billing].

-!!! note "Choice of partition"

-    Projects allocated by EuroHPC must utilize the `ju-standard` partition instead of the `standard` partition.
-The `ju-standard` partition is reserved for EuroHPC projects, whereas the `standard` partition is designated for projects allocated by one of the LUMI consortium countries.
-    EuroHPC projects and projects from LUMI consortium countries share access to the `small` and `debug` partitions.

 ## Shared memory jobs